 Our journalism team includes several award-winning journalists and documentary makers who continue to work as practitioners.
 Our public relations team also bring decades of professional experience to the classroom.

-Professor Lawrie Zion (Head of Department) worked as a journalist and broadcaster for two decades before joining La Trobe in 2006.
+Professor Lawrie Zion worked as a journalist and broadcaster for two decades before joining La Trobe in 2006.
 He heads the ARC-funded New Beats project, a five-year study investigating the aftermath of journalism redundancies in Australia.
 His book The Weather Obsession, will be published by Melbourne University Publishing in August, 2017.
-He is coordinator of the Bachelor of Media and Communication.
+He is coordinator of the Bachelor of Media and Communication and Director of the Transforming Human Societies research focus area.

 Dr Nasya Bahfen (Senior Lecturer, Journalism) coordinates the Master of Communication (Journalism Innovation) degree, teaches undergraduate journalism subjects, and supervises research students.
+Nasya is the Department's research coordinator, responsible for all higher degree research students and for coordinating research opportunities and initiatives.
 Prior to teaching Nasya was a journalist and producer for ABC Radio Australia, ABC Radio National, and SBS in radio and online, and she is an AFL Multicultural Community ambassador.

 Dr Kevin Brianton (Lecturer, Public Relations) has more than 30 years' experience in market research, journalism and public relations.
 He worked as both a consultant and as a manager in government and private industry.
 He coordinates both the Public Relations coordinator for the Bachelor of Media and Communication and the Master of Communication (Public Relations) degree.